iniyasri4464/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/README.md

 # Ex.
-No.  - SIMULATION ANALYSIS ON SLIDER CRANK MECHANISM
+No.1  - SIMULATION ANALYSIS ON SLIDER CRANK MECHANISM

-## DATE:
+## DATE:20.9.24

 ## AIM:
 ###   To determine & simulate the displacement & velocity analysis for the given slider crank mechanism.